thingsboard/thingsboard.github.io/docs/iot-gateway/install/building-from-source.md

 #### Build prerequisites

-We assume you have already build Thingsboard from sources using this [guide](/docs/user-guide/install/building-from-source/).
+We assume you have already build ThingsBoard from sources using this [guide](/docs/user-guide/install/building-from-source/).
-The gateway project requires some maven dependencies that will be available after a local Thingsboard build.
+The gateway project requires some maven dependencies that will be available after a local ThingsBoard build.

 #### Build